Watersilver/smbrowser/README.md

-# simple-aabb-physics
+# smbrowser
-Axis Aligned Bounding Box physics for the browser
+Super mario bros 1 for the browser